-- Insurance coverage through the job ended in a prior round; or - Insurance coverage through the job was never reported, and the person was not offered insurance through the job in the round in which the job was first reported; or - The respondent disavowed insurance coverage in the Health Insurance (HX) section despite having previously indicated insurance coverage through the job in the EM section of the interview; or - Beginning in Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, persons who reported new employer-sponsored health insurance coverage in the prior round through the CMJ, but the insurance covered the person for only part of that round (see the detailed explanation in the remainder of this section).
+• Insurance coverage through the job ended in a prior round; or

+- Insurance coverage through the job was never reported and the person was not offered insurance through the job in the round in which the job was first reported or - The respondent disavowed insurance coverage in the Health Insurance (HX) section despite having previously indicated insurance coverage through the job in the EM section of the interview; or - Beginning in Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, persons who reported new employer-sponsored health insurance coverage in the prior round through the CMJ but the insurance covered the person for only part of that round (see the detailed explanation in the remainder of this section).

 MEPS then includes several clarifying questions regarding health insurance status and availability of coverage to the job holder through an employer.
-When the person did not report, did not know, or refused to indicate having health insurance through their job at RJ70, or when the person did not report having health insurance coverage through their job at RJ80, the respondent was asked if the person was offered insurance (OFFERX).
-Last, when a respondent indicated that the job holder of a reviewed job neither holds nor was offered health insurance at the job, the respondent was asked whether any other employees at the job were offered health insurance (OFREMP).
+When the person did not report, did not know, or refused to indicate holding employment-sponsored health insurance coverage through their job at RJ70 (HELDX), or when the person did not report holding health insurance coverage through their job at RJ80 (HELDX), the respondent was asked if the person was offered insurance through their job at RJ90 (OFFERX).
+Last, when a respondent indicated that the job holder of a reviewed job neither holds nor was offered health insurance at the job, the respondent was asked whether any other employees at the job were offered health insurance at RJ100 (OFREMP).

-If a person does hold insurance through their job, then that person was not asked the offer question, and the OFFERX variable was automatically set to Yes (1).
-Data users should note that OFREMP was automatically set to 1 when the job holder has health insurance coverage through the job (HELDX=1) or when health insurance is offered to the employee at their job (OFFERX=1).
+If a person does hold insurance through their job, then that person was not asked the offer question and the OFFERX variable was automatically set to Yes (1).
+Analysts should note that OFREMP was automatically set to 1 when the job holder has health insurance coverage through the job (HELDX=1) or when health insurance is offered to the employee at their job (OFFERX=1).